FarmRadioHangar/living-dashboards/README.md

 # Living Dashboards

-The goal of this project is to create a data visualization framework for ...
+The goal of this project is to create a visualization framework for live data.